RSE-Sheffield/RSE-Sheffield.github.io/pages/community/coc.md

 All participants in our activities, events and communications are expected to show respect and courtesy to others.

 To make clear what is expected, everyone participating in RSE Sheffield-led activities is required to conform to the Code of Conduct.
 This Code of Conduct applies to all spaces managed by RSE Sheffield including, but not limited to, workshops, email lists, and online forums such as GitHub and course chat pages.
 Workshop hosts are expected to assist with the enforcement of the Code of Conduct.

-The RSE Sheffield management team is responsible for enforcing the Code of Conduct.
+The RSE Sheffield Code of Conduct team is responsible for enforcing the Code of Conduct.
-They can be contacted by emailing `rse@sheffield.ac.uk`.
+They can be contacted by emailing `rse-coc-group@sheffield.ac.uk`.
-All reports will be reviewed by RSE Sheffield's managers and will be kept confidential.
+All reports will be reviewed by the RSE Sheffield's Code of Conduct team and will be kept confidential.

 ## Part 2.
 RSE Sheffield's Community Code of Conduct